Spiritual Life FAQs

 I'm not a Christian but I do practice my beliefs in another religious tradition.
 How can you help me?

 The Office of the Chaplain maintains a calendar of major world religions and keeps current on special days for any listed religious preference of students.
-Any dietary concerns can be shared with the Chaplain firstname.lastname@example.org , Resident Life Staff (if living on campus) or the AVI Food Systems directors.
-If worship space needed, as the university is able to accommodate, that will be provided.
+Any dietary concerns can be shared with the Chaplain firstname.lastname@example.org, Residence Life Staff (if living on campus) email@example.com, or the AVI Food Systems directors AVIFoodServices@mountunion.edu.
+If worship space needed it will be provided, as the university is able to accommodate.